kuelteabmas/PopularMovies-Stage1/README.md

-# PopularMovies-Stage1
+# Popular Movies - Stage 1
-## Project 2 of Udacity Android Developer Nanodegree.
+## Project 2 of Udacity Android Developer Nanodegree
 Fetches data from themoviedb.org API.
 Displays the movies in a grid list and shows movie details of the selected movie including title, poster, user rating, synopsis and release date.